Born Hertfordshire, United Kingdom.

 2004 - 2007 BA (Hons) Photography, London College of Communication, London

-I am currently an Honorary Artist at Cambridge University Hospitals.
-Senior Core Tutor on The King’s Foundation programme.
-Associate Artist at Kettle’s Yard and the Sainsbury Centre for Visual Arts.
-Visiting Practitioner at the London College of Communication on the BA (Hons) Photography programme.
+He is currently an Honorary Artist at Cambridge University Hospitals; Artist in residence at St George’s Hospital, Senior Core Tutor on The King’s Foundation programme; Associate Artist at Kettle’s Yard and the Sainsbury Centre for Visual Arts and Visiting Practitioner at the London College of Communication.